 "Obtaining credit can be a difficult process - especially the first time - for any business owner.
 Sometimes, however, women may be concerned that they are receiving less favorable treatment not for credit-related reasons, but because of their gender.
 All business applicants have certain protections against discrimination under the Equal Credit Opportunity Act.
-The ECOA makes it illegal for lenders to deny a loan application, to discourage a woman from applying for a loan, or to give a
+The ECOA makes it illegal for lenders to deny a loan application, to discourage a woman from applying for a loan, or to give a woman less favorable terms because of gender status.
+Under the law, lenders may not take factors such as sex, race, national origin, or marital status into account; nor may they assume that a woman will interrupt her business plans to get married or to raise children.

-"Fully one-third of women business owners perceive some degree of gender-based discrimination from their financial institution."

-Research Highlights, The National Foundation for

-Women Business Owners, 1994
+"Fully one-third of women business owners perceive some degree of genderbased discrimination from their financial institution."
+Research Highlights, The National Foundation for Women Business Owners, 1994